How to use Astrophotography mode on a Pixel

 Astrophotography mode: Best practices

 There is more to Astrophotography than going outside and taking a few pictures occasionally.
-When you use a tripod, you avoid unwanted movements and get the perfect night sky picture.
-Ensure you protect your Pixel from winds since that can blur your image.
-For example, you can use a windshield made of sturdy material to block the wind effectively.
+You should be aware of things that can ruin a picture.
+Sudden movements can ruin a shot, but when you use a tripod, you prevent unwanted movements and get the perfect night sky picture.
+The wind often causes sudden movements, but using a windshield effectively blocks the wind.

-It's best to avoid the city lights and have a clear sky, so the darker and clearer the sky, the better.
-Using a light pollution app will also be of great help.
+You should avoid the city lights and have a clear sky—the darker and clearer the sky, the better.
+For the best results, you can also use a light pollution app.
 Remember to reduce the screen brightness and turn on the dark theme option to reduce light pollution.
-You can use the best weather apps for Android to know what day you can head out.
+You can use the best weather apps for Android to determine what day you can head out.
 If you can't get too far out, one crucial thing to remember is to prevent the light from getting into the frame.

-It's also best to use a timer since even the slightest movements can affect the result.
+The timer is your best option since even the slightest movements can affect the result, so using a phone tripod is a great idea.
 You can choose between three and ten seconds when you open the camera app > Go to Night Sight > Settings and choose a time option.
 It's best to select the three-second option.
-You can also use your smartwatch to control your phone's camera.
-You must install the camera app on your smartwatch and the Pixel for this to work.
+You can also use your smartwatch to take some pictures, but you'll need to install the camera app on your smartwatch and the phone to pull this off.

-Since you will be away from a wall socket, taking a power bank with you is also a good idea.
+You won't be near a wall socket in the great outdoors, so taking a power bank with you is also a good idea.
 We suggest the SHARGE Shargeek 170 power bank or others that fall into the best portable and power banks category.
-Waiting for the right time is also important since you should wait 45 to 90 minutes after sunset to get your pictures.
-If it's possible to wait for the moon to disappear, even better; that way, you get the darkest sky possible.
+Waiting for the right time is also essential.
+You should wait 45 to 90 minutes after sunset to get your pictures and get the best photos.
+If you can wait for the moon to appear, that's even better.
+That way, you guarantee the darkest sky possible.

 How to use Astrophotography mode